Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 Creating an Urban Sketch Journal

-Designer Amin Zakaria shares his workflow and impressions on Urban Sketching.
+Designer Amin Zakaria shares his impressions on Urban Sketching.

 Amin Zakaria - I have loved to draw since I was young.
 My father’s constant quick sketches on the whiteboard inspired me.
 He drew very well despite being in the engineering field.
 I attended Architectural Design school and am currently working in an Architectural Consultancy office in Malaysia.
 I try my best to use my spare time to practice my drawing, be it between meetings, during lunch hour and at midnight before I head to sleep.
 Drawing helps me to meditate.